allegheny-college-cmpsc-481-spring-2020/cmpsc-481-software-innovation-2-final-presentation-team1/README.md

 * The quality of your group's reflection and presentation
 * The overall quality of your interaction with and contribution to your chosen project
-* Comments from peers and external reviewers using feedback forms
+* Comments from peers and external reviewers using feedback forms to be provided at the time of the presentation

+### Feedback forms

+Keep in mind that your instructor has been collecting data on your performance over the course of the semester.
+This cumulative information will be used to evaluate your performance and will constitute `50 points` of your final participation grade (the same as other modules).
+There will be one additional survey issued at the time of your team's presentation which will be due by `4 May 2020`.
+This survey will be distributed via Slack using your individual team channels.

 ## Turning in the assignment